Welcome to your new home

 Boiler/Gas Servicing

-For leasehold flats the Council will maintain the hot water and heating systems as they are serviced by a communal boiler system.
-For bungalows you are responsible for dealing with repairs and getting an annual service on your boiler.
+For leasehold flats the Council will maintain the communal hot water and heating systems.
+For bungalows you are responsible for dealing with repairs and getting an annual service on your boiler and you must provide the Council with a copy of your service certificate.

-You must provide the Council with a copy of your service certificate.
 As an alternative, the lease allows you to benefit from our current Gas Servicing Contract, for an annual premium.
 This contract would provide you with an annual service for the boiler and repairs, although complete replacement of the system would be at the leaseholders expense – please contact us for more information.

 Condensation